Peter-Go/Peter-Go/README.md

-- 👋 Hi, I’m @Peter-Go
+- 👋 Hi, I’m Peter
-- 👀 I’m interested in making life simppler for my IT support guys
+- 👀 I work in infrastructure and create tools that help out on support when I can.
 - 🌱 I’m currently learning Powershell, C#, Python
 - 📫 IF you use any of my code, drop me a line to let me know what your doing, i'd be very interested.